Italian Canadian League of Manitoba

 The most important achievement for the ICLM was providing a physical home for these initiatives on behalf of the Italian Canadian community in Manitoba.

-In 1980, the ICLM bought and managed Casa D’Italia.
+In 1980, the ICLM purchased and managed the Casa D’Italia.
 Located on Notre Dame Avenue, it gave the community a place to meet, hold events, and offer classroom and rehearsal space.
-Recognizing that this modest home didn’t entirely meet the needs of the community, the ICLM struck a committee charged with developing a new home for the community.
-The Casa D’Italia was eventually sold to make way for Centro Caboto Centre, which opened in 1998.
+Recognizing that this modest home did not meet the needs of the thriving community, the ICLM established a committee with the objective of developing a new home for the community.
+The Casa D’Italia was eventually sold to make way for the Centro Caboto Centre, which opened in 1998.

 Initially, the ICLM created a separate Board of Directors to manage the Centre.
 Several years ago, the two Boards were amalgamated.

 Of the five founding clubs, three remain in existence today: Fogolar Association di Winnipeg, Fratellanza Amatese and Roma Society.
-They are joined by seven more organizations: Associazione Amici Abbruzesi, Comitato degli Italiani di Terza Età, Gruppo Sportivo Italiano, Italian Canadian Foundation Inc., La Lupa di Roma Lodge, San Mango D’Aquino Society, and Sons and Daughters of Italy Garibaldi Lodge.
+They are joined by four more organizations: Comitato degli Italiani di Terza Età, Italian Canadian Foundation Inc., San Mango D’Aquino Society, and Sons and Daughters of Italy Garibaldi Lodge.

 Share by: